sharc-lab/FPGA_ECE8893/Lab2/README.md

 <h4>Part C - Optimized and (synthesizable) tiled-convolution (40% Weightage):</h4>

 &nbsp;&nbsp;&nbsp;&nbsp;Apply suitable HLS optimizations to optimize the latency while keeping resource utilization under 100%.
-The target is to achieve an overall speedup of at least 30x.
+The target is to achieve an overall speedup of `at least 30x` giving a `latency of < 740ms`

 &nbsp;&nbsp;&nbsp;&nbsp;You need to estimate how much of a speedup your optimized convolution code should hit to meet this overall speedup.
 Amdahl’s law in action!